What internet speed do I need for streaming?

 - Smart devices accessing the internet: 100 Mbps

 In this scenario, the total internet speed needed to handle these tasks is 1 Gbps.
-However, consider higher download speeds like 1.2 Gbps to adequately accommodate unexpected guests, increased streaming demands, or other additional online activities.
+However, consider higher download speeds like 1.2 Gbps or 1.5 Gbps to adequately accommodate unexpected guests, increased streaming demands or other additional online activities.

-A wired connection like fiber internet will provide fast, reliable and consistent Gigabit internet speeds with a large bandwidth to facilitate these tasks.
+A broadband connection like fiber internet will provide fast, reliable and consistent Gigabit internet speeds with a large bandwidth capacity and low latency to facilitate these tasks.

 600 Mbps - 300 Mbps